TPei/nodejs-mysql-query-generator/README.md

 nodejs-mysql-query-generator
 ============================

-parses optional get parameters of a nodejs get request url and generates a mysql query
+- parses optional get parameters of a nodejs get request url and generates a mysql query
+- usage e.g. in REST API with extensive optional parameters for filtering

 provides two functions:
 -----------------------